 Do you have a daily routine of exercise or do you make it up as you go along?

 My girlfriend showed me this thing online last year called the ‘30 day shred’ and I’ve been doing it on and off when I’m home.
 It’s like a half hour intensive work out you can do in your living room.
-Its very American and cheesy, if my neighbours could see me through the window while I did it I’m sure I’d look ridiculous haha, but Its really hard work and you feel amazing after!
+Its very American and cheesy, if my neighbours could see me through the window while I did it I’m sure I’d look ridiculous, but it’s really hard work and you feel amazing after!

 Here at The Mind Map we remember playing football and ‘tag’ – running around the playground everyday and loving it – can you share a similar memory?

 Yeah, we used to play ‘mob’ when we were kids.
 I have fond memories of summer nights growing up, hiding behind people’s cars and then running as fast as you can back to the base!
 I also skateboarded a lot as a teenager with my friends and loved that too.